theabishek/Tour-Ease/README.md

 5. **Access the Application**:
    Open your browser and navigate to `http://localhost:3000`.

+6. **Hotels and Destination**:
+   You have to add hotels and destination by yourself because no API is used.
+You can sign up as admin and from admin panel you can add destination & hotels.

 ## Screenshots

 Below are some screenshots of the application: